Heel lifts for Achilles Tendonitis – evidence based or fad?

 What are the proposed benefits of heel lifts for Achilles Tendonitis?

 Achilles Tendonitis (now called Tendinopathy) is usually a result of loading the tendon excessively.
+This might be due to increasing running load too quickly for example.
 As a result, the tendon fibres become twisted instead of running parallel, often resulting in a visible lump.

 Because the fibres are no longer parallel, the tendon is unable to handle the usual load you may place on the tendon.
 This load is placed on the tendon through walking, running or life in general.